Gordon Bacon is urging the federal government to think differently about agriculture and climate change.

 Bacon was one of three industry representatives who addressed the Senate committee.
 Cereals Canada president Cam Dahl and Phil de Kemp of the Barley Council of Canada also spoke at the meeting.

-Dahl and de Kemp emphasized familiar talking points within the ag sector:
+Dahl and de Kemp emphasized familiar issues within the ag sector:

 Bacon mostly avoided those arguments.
-In his 50 minutes before the committee, he talked mostly about a food policy that is broader than penalizing methane from cows and nitrous oxide from the soil.
+In his 50 minutes before the committee, he talked about a food policy that is broader than penalizing methane from cows and nitrous oxide from soil.

 “Carbon pricing does not address issues like growing health care costs associated with the rising rates of obesity and the related diseases,” he said.

-Instead, giving consumers tools to choose healthy and sustainable foods might make it possible to improve the health of Canadians, expand the economy and protect the environment.
+Instead, giving consumers tools to choose healthy and sustainable food could improve the health of Canadians, expand the economy and protect the environment.

 Canada’s Food Guide is one potential information tool.

 “The Swedish food guide says on page two, ‘what you eat isn’t just important to your own personal well-being, it’s important to the environment as well,’ ” Bacon said.

 “We can calculate the greenhouse gas reduction that could be achieved through food reformulation and dietary innovation, through sourcing from sustainable cropping systems in Canada and encouraging companies and consumers to make informed choices.”

 Industry leaders are already moving toward food that is sustainable.